MiscellaneousStuff/tlol/README.md

 ## About

 League of Legends Season 11 replay analysis.
-This repo is split into three main parts:
+This repo is split into four main parts:

 1. Patch 11.9 and Patch 11.10 single game analysis.
 This is referred to as `TLoL-Prototyping`
 2. Patch 11.21 multi-early game analysis (Mainly focusing on Miss Fortune).
 This is referred to as `TLoL-Pilot`
 3. Patch 12.2 multi-early game dataset built for reinforcement learning
+4. Patch 13.23 early game Ezreal dataset built for supervised learning

 ## Usage